solasta-header-logo

 Get a sense of what attending an appointment at Solasta would feel like.

 We offer a carefully designed, modern and inviting therapy space.
-Our carefully designed, spacious and light-filled rooms create a safe and comfortable environment.
-From the wait-room to your time in our consult rooms, we have consciously created an enriched space to ensure your experience at Solasta is a positive one.
+Our spacious, light-filled rooms create an environment that allows for safety, privacy and growth.
+From the waiting room to your time in our therapy rooms, we have consciously created an enriched space to support your sense of comfort.

 For children, we also have rooms specifically designed to accommodate sensory needs, complete with toys, soft lighting and thoughtfully selected furnishings to create a calming environment.